 To get to the Big Water Traihead start by getting off of I-215 at 3900 South.
 Make a left and at Wasatch Blvd make another left.
 Drive down to 3800 South and make a right.
 Continue driving up the road as it makes its way up Millcreek Canyon.
 Drive until the end of the road and park at the well marked trailhead.

-(1.9 miles) A lot shorter and a lot steeper than Big Water Gulch this trail is more ment for hikers rather than mountian bikers.
+Little Water Gulch (1.9 miles) A lot shorter and a lot steeper than Big Water Gulch this trail is more meant for hikers rather than mountain bikers.
 This trail starts at the east end of the Upper Big Water Trailhead.
-At first the trail climbs along side the Millcreek river.
+At first the trail climbs alongside the Millcreek river.
 Soon the trail will bend south into Little Water Gulch.
 From the bend the real uphill starts.
-While climbing through open meadows and thick forest there are several wildflower patches along side the trail.
+While climbing through open meadows and thick forest there are several wildflower patches alongside the trail.
 In the fall months the Aspen Groves turn from green to bright yellows and dark reds, making September-October the recommended months for hiking this trail.

 One of the biggest attractions when the Big Water Trailhead opens is the wildflowers.
-Around every July is the best month to see the Columbines, Gerainums, Chokecherrys as well as seveal other types of flora.
-Near August the Indian Paintbrush is usually the last of the flower spectical.
+Around every July is the best month to see the Columbines, Geraniums, Chokecherrys as well as several other types of flora.
+Near August the Indian Paintbrush is usually the last of the flower spectacle.

 Due to the vast amount of forests, meadows and a constant year round water supply, the upper Millcreek Canyon area is home to several species of wildlife.
 All your common mountainous organisms such as Black Bears, Cougars, Deer, Moose and Rattle Snakes commonly roam this area.
 For them this is their home, so please do not approach any wildlife.
 While hiking at night it is more than a good idea to keep small children, pets and the bear spray close to you.